-Department Main duties To formulate the Company's annual business goals; to be in charge of the Company's overall business and strategy implementation; to supervise the operational effectiveness of each department; and to provide professional support.
-Internal Audit Office To review and audit the internal control system; to submit a report regularly to the Board of Directors and managers; to measure operational efficiency and provide timely recommendations for improvement; so as to ensure the effective implementation of the internal control system and improve the performance of each organization.

-Department Main duties New Business Development Office Components Department: To expand project-based product business and preferentially develop the agency business of new semiconductor products.
+Department Main duties General Manager To formulate the Company's annual business goals; to be in charge of the Company's overall business and strategy implementation; to supervise the operational effectiveness Internal Audit Office of each department; and to provide professional support.
+To review and audit the internal control system; to submit a report regularly to the Board of Directors and managers; to measure operational efficiency and provide timely recommendations for improvement; so as to ensure the effective implementation of the internal control system and improve the performance of each organization.
+New Business Development Office Components Department: To expand project-based product business and preferentially develop the agency business of new semiconductor products.
 Equipment Department: To Expand project-based product business and preferentially develop the agency business of new equipment and materials in Japan.
 Business Units Components Business I Division: Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries at domestic and overseas.
 Components Business III Division: Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries at domestic and overseas.
-Components Business V Division: Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries at domestic and overseas.
+Components Business V Division: Dedicated distributor for marketing electronic passive, active and mechanism components Business V Division: Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries at domestic and overseas.
 East China Business Division: Professional agent for marketing electronic passive, active and mechanism components and providing professional and comprehensive services for state-owned and private companies in East China/North China.
+South China Business Division: Professional agent for marketing electronic passive, active and mechanism components and providing professional and comprehensive services for state-owned and private companies in East China/North China.
 South China Business Division: Professional agent for marketing electronic passive, active and mechanism components and providing professional and comprehensive services for state-owned and private companies in Hong Kong / South China.
-Equipment Materials Business Division Professional agent for the marketing of electronic materials, PCB equipment, semiconductor equipment, testing equipment, panel surface treatment equipment, and other equipment and related materials, providing professional and comprehensive services for related industries at domestic and overseas.
-Vietnam Component Sales Department Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries at domestic and overseas.
+Vietnam Component Sales Department Dedicated distributor for marketing electronic passive, active and mechanism components, provide professional and comprehensive services for related industries a domestic and overseas.
 Business Assistant Department To review and manage various procurement and sales contracts.
 To take charge of business process control, e.g., control of purchase and sale process, and inventory tracking and management.
 To analyze, track, and control inventories.
 Finance Division Responsible for fund management and financial planning; accounting and taxation management; operation and cost analysis; stock affairs; financial statements preparation; and budget development.
 Human Resource Administration Department Responsible for formulating and implementing human resources recruitment; salary and benefits; training and personnel cultivation and management; asset management; general affairs; access control and safety management; environmental management; engineering and maintenance works.
 Information Department Responsible for the establishment, integration, and control of information systems, to improve the efficiency and benefits of business and administration information.
 Warehouse Department Responsible for import and export business and warehouse inbound and outbound management.